-The purpose of the Peer Mentor Program is to aid in the academic, emotional, and socio-cultural adjustment of mentees to college life at North Carolina State University.
-The peer mentoring relationship is designed to foster a network of support for culturally diverse first year students (mentees).
+The Department of Multicultural Student Affairs is proud to be home to the Peer Mentor Program.
+The purpose of the Peer Mentor Program is to foster a network of support for culturally diverse first year students (“mentees”) at North Carolina State University.
+The peer mentoring relationship is designed to aid in the academic, emotional, and socio-cultural adjustment to college life of mentees.
 Peer Mentors serve as peer support personnel for mentees and share program goals and responsibilities aimed at ensuring the retention of student participants.

 “My mentor was so welcoming, she really helped me transition to life at NC State.
 My mentor made sure to reach out to me and helped me become involved in the campus community.” – NCSU Freshmen ’18

 A formal mentor program for African American freshmen students at North Carolina State University was the brainchild of Thomas Conway and Elwood Becton.
 The program, which began in 1980, paired freshmen with faculty and staff who served as mentors by making contact with them and by offering assistance throughout their freshman year.

 As a result of a 1981 campus telephone survey indicating student preference for an upper-class peer as a mentor, the program experienced a period of review and reorganization during 1981-82.
 Individuals instrumental in this planning and advisory process were Brenda Allen, Winser Alexander, Elwood Becton, Lawrence Clark, Thomas Conway, Bill Grant, Wandra Hill, Don Locke, Wilma Peebles, Evelyn Reiman and Gus Witherspoon, to name a few.
 Thus, in fall 1982, the Peer Mentor Program was born and the concept of “students helping students” became the guiding philosophy.
 Michael Headen and Andre Givens, graduate assistants, were the first coordinators for the program.